Rosalind Franklin: RNA research

 Franklin continued to explore another major nucleic acid, RNA, a molecule as central to life as DNA.
 She again used X-ray crystallography to study the structure of the tobacco mosaic virus (TMV), an RNA virus.
-Her meeting with Aaron Klug in early 1954 led to a longstanding and successful collaboration.
+Franklin's meeting with Aaron Klug in early 1954 led to a longstanding and successful collaboration.
 Klug had just then earned his PhD from Trinity College, Cambridge, and joined Birkbeck in late 1953.
 In 1955, Franklin published her first major works on TMV in Nature, where she described that all TMV virus particles were of the same length.
 This was in direct contradiction to the ideas of the eminent virologist Norman Pirie, though Franklin's observation ultimately proved correct.

+Some strenuous opposition came from Franklin's work on TMV.
+She had observed that the particles were similar in length and had the same number of protein subunits.
+After sending a draft of her article to Pirie, she received funding despite his opposing views.
+At this time, Franklin visited Woods Hole in Massachusetts, Washington University in St. Louis, University of California, Berkeley, and California Institute of Technology where she contacted various virologists.
+These researchers helped build her network and allowed her to learn more about work that informed and complemented hers, allowing her to further understand her model.
+Franklin returned with virus samples.
+She also benefitted from the promises of collaboration from Wendell Stanley and Barry Commoner, prominent American scientists.